itskeithstudent/Programming-for-Data-Analysis-Project/README.md

 This project was completed by - Keith Ryan (G00387816@gmit.ie)

 ## Overview of the Dataset
-The brief for this project is to create a simulated datasetusing known properties and could be about whatever the student chose.
+The brief for this project is to create a simulated dataset using known properties and could be about whatever the student chose.

 The idea for my project was to generate data for 500 Irish adult individuals defining their Gender, Age, Height, BMI Category and Weight.
 I see Gender as being the most significant variable for this dataset as it plays the most significant role in each of the other variables